 Dealing with substance use disorder and mental health issues at the same time can be challenging.
-This is why, rather than simply focusing on substances, a dual diagnosis program takes into account the psychological aspects of addiction and helps you recognize the Once you are also able to address any mental health disorders you will be better equipped to tackle substance use disorder.
+This is why, rather than simply focusing on substances, a dual diagnosis program takes into account the psychological aspects of addiction.
+Once you are able to address any mental health disorders you will be better equipped to tackle substance use disorder.

 How Can Dual Diagnosis Help You Overcome Substance Use Disorder?

 A dual-diagnosis treatment program helps you achieve sobriety and gain control over substance use disorder.

 Dual-diagnosis programs help in identifying the particular disorders that you might be suffering from and the psychological factors that led you towards substance use.
 Often, substance use begins as a form of self-medication and knowing this can break the cycle.
 Mental health and addiction experts are involved in your treatment plan to monitor your progress and guide your treatment.

 One of the biggest benefits of dual diagnosis treatment is learning how to get control the issues that currently control you.
 It allows you recognize potential triggers and helps you create a plan you can implement to avoid the possibility of a relapse.

 When you live with co-occurring disorders, it may seem difficult to make progress on any plan for the future.
 Going to school or keeping a job can be twice as hard under the influence of drugs and alcohol.
 Getting help from a dual diagnosis treatment plan can help you control your emotions so that you can build those strong inter-personal relationships that make other parts of life easier.